You are here

 How is a principal rated under the Colorado State Model Evaluation System?

 Principals will be evaluated on the Principal Quality Standards identified by the State Board of Education.
 Half of the evaluation will be based on the four professional practice Quality Standards: organizational leadership through strategic planning, inclusive leadership, instructional leadership, and professionalism.
 The Quality Standards can be measured using the state-developed rubric that identifies the practices necessary to achieve the standards.
 The other half of a principal’s evaluation will be based on the measures of student learning for the students in their school.
 Principals must have a team attribution student growth score and student growth scores that are aligned to their teachers.
 The score on the School Performance Framework would be applicable.

-Are districts be required to use the Colorado State Model Evaluation System?
+Are districts required to use the Colorado State Model Evaluation System?
+Can some schools be on the State Model Evaluation system and others use a locally-created system?

 No. To support school districts in implementing the new evaluation requirements, CDE is developing the Colorado Model Evaluation System as an option for districts to use for teacher and principal evaluations.
 However, districts do not have to adapt the Colorado Model Evaluation System.
 If a district chooses to create their own system, it must meet or exceed the requirements in State Board Rules.